PARC-Robotics/documentation-2023/docs/competition-instructions/phase-1/introduction.md

 Teams are provided with the robot's ROS packages and Gazebo environment models (see description below) to enable them develop and test their solutions (see [GitHub Repository](https://github.com/PARC-Robotics/PARC-Engineers-League)).

-### Agribot Robot
+### Agrobot Robot
-The agribot robot is an unmanned ground vehicle (UGV) fitted with 2D LiDAR (light detection and ranging or laser scanner) and an RGB-Depth camera.
+The agrobot robot is an unmanned ground vehicle (UGV) fitted with 2D LiDAR (light detection and ranging or laser scanner) and an RGB-Depth camera.
 The figure below shows the delivey robot with sensors labelled.

 ![robot](../assets/robot_description.png)